mumoshu/terraform-provider-eksctl/README.md

 That would require a few additional features to this provider, including:

-- Ability to attach `eks_cluster` into either ALB or NLB
+- [x] Ability to attach `eks_cluster` to ALB
-- Analyze ELB metrics (like 2xx and 5xx count per targetgrous) so that we can postpone `terraform apply` before trying to roll out a broken cluster
+- [ ] Analyze ALB metrics (like 2xx and 5xx count per targetgrous) so that we can postpone `terraform apply` before trying to roll out a broken cluster
-- Analyze important pods readiness before rolling out a cluster
+- [x] Analyze important pods readiness before rolling out a cluster
+  - Implemented.
+Use `pods_readiness_check` blocks.
-- Analyze Datadog metrics (like request success/error rate, background job sucess/error rate, etc.) before rolling out a new cluster.
+- [ ] Analyze Datadog metrics (like request success/error rate, background job sucess/error rate, etc.) before rolling out a new cluster.
-- Specify default K8s resource manifests to be applied on the cluster
+- [x] Specify default K8s resource manifests to be applied on the cluster
   - [The new kubernetes provider](https://www.hashicorp.com/blog/deploy-any-resource-with-the-new-kubernetes-provider-for-hashicorp-terraform/) doesn't help it.
 What we need is ability to apply manifests after the cluster creation but before completing update on the `eks_cluster` resource.
 With the kubernetes provider, the manifests are applied AFTER the `eksctl_cluster` update is done, which isn't what we want.
+  - Implemented.
+Use the `manifests` attribute.
+- [ ] Ability to attach `eks_cluster` to NLB

 `terraform-provider-eksctl` is my alternative to the imaginary `eksctl-controller`.